PeterMeas/os_dev/README.md

 > **Status:** _In Development_

-This OS project is still in development, and I plan to continue working on it—adding new features and completing the core functionality as I learn more about OS internals.
+This OS project is still in development, and I plan to continue working on it, adding new features and completing the core functionality as I learn more about OS internals.